byu-cpe/ecen625/_labs/lab_graphs.md

 You will write code to perform a topological sort of a graph.
 See lecture slides or <https://en.wikipedia.org/wiki/Topological_sorting>.

-The code should be added here:
+The code should be implemented in this function, as part of *solution.cpp*:
 ```
-NIGraphNodeList topologicalSort(const NIGraph &graph) {
+NIGraphNodeList topologicalSort(const NIGraph &graph);
-  NIGraphNodeList q;
-  // add code here
-  return q;
-}
 ```

 The function has a single input, an `NIGraph`, and returns a topologically sorted list of nodes (`NIGraphNode*`).
 Since a topological sort is only possible for directed acyclic graphs (DAGs), you will need to <ins>ignore the feedback edges</ins>.

 ### Part 3: Longest Path

 In this last section you will write code to find the longest delay path in the graph, using the topologically sorted nodes from Part 2.
-This code should be written in this function:
+The code should be implemented in this function, as part of *solution.cpp*:

 ```
 int longestDelayPath(const NIGraphNodeList &topolSortedNodes,
     NIGraphNodeList &longestPath,
-    std::map<NIGraphNode *, int> &nodeDelays) {
+    std::map<NIGraphNode *, int> &nodeDelays);
-  // add code here
-}
 ```
 The first arugment to this function is the topologically sorted list of nodes in the graph.
 The function populates two data structures: `longestPath` should be populated with a list of nodes that make up the longest path, from start to finish, and `nodeDelays` provides a map indicating the longest delay to each node in the graph.
 The delay of the longest path is returned from the function.